 Find out more about the Foundation Apprenticeship in IT: Hardware and System Support.

 You could start or continue developing your career working on a digital service desk with a Modern Apprenticeship.
 Relevant Modern Apprenticeships for this role include:

-IT Service Desk Technicians provide support to ICT service users who need help with their computer hardware or software.
-They are vital to the day to day running of the health service, as they ensure technologies are maintained and up to date.
+IT service desk technicians provide support to people who need help with their computer hardware or software.
+They are vital to the running of the health service as they:

 - assist in the maintenance of computer equipment